DiRAC-Training/FM001-Bash-command-line/_episodes/05-scripts.md

 ```
 {: .output}

-Now lets try adding this to our script with `nano`.
+Now let's try adding this to our script with `nano`.
 Edit your script to look
 something like this:

 ```